twisted-pear/mcfd/README.md

 * provide security against local attackers
 * support any kind of PKI infrastructure
 * provide backwards compatibility.
-If I decide to change to protocol client and server need to be updated.
+If I decide to change the protocol client and server need to be updated.

 Warning